nsplab/penn_ecog/penn2/readme.md

 How to compile and run
 --------------
-The required external libraries: (important: you always want to add the dev versions of these packages, because it includes header files needed for compiling)
+The required external libraries: (important: you always want to add the dev versions of these packages, because it includes header files needed for compiling):

 1. ZMQ
 2. Visual Python for the python graphics module
 3. Openscenegraph for the C++ graphics module